3 Ways To Calculate Max Heart Rate And How To Use It

-For those athletes who rely on heart rate in their training knowing maximum heart rate is crucial.
+For athletes who rely on heart rate to pace their training efforts knowing maximum capacity is crucial.
 It will allow to set up training zones correctly, which will bring structure to sessions and optimize training results.
-However, the way to calculate maximum heart rate can be a bit of a challenge…
+However, the way to calculate max heart rate can be a bit of a challenge…

-In contrast to speed or power, heart rate doesn’t jump to it’s maximum value straight away.
-Instead, reaching maximum heart rate pushes an athlete to the limit and beyond.
+In contrast to speed or power, heart rate doesn’t jump to it’s highest value straight away.
+Instead, reaching max HR pushes an athlete to the limit and beyond.

 And this requires a lot of mental strength to do.

-For those who are keen on suffering a little (or a lot), there are 3 different ways that allow athletes to calculate maximum heart rate with good accuracy.
+For those who are keen on suffering a little (or a lot), there are 3 different ways how to calculate max heart rate with good accuracy.
 Scroll down to learn all about those.

-Max HR is used as a benchmark for maximum output the athlete’s body can produce.
-Knowing that number enables the athlete and his coach to structure the training process around specific training intensities or ‘training zones’.
+Max heart rate value is used as a benchmark for maximum output the athlete’s body can produce.
+Figuring out maximum heart rate enables the athlete and his coach to structure the training process around specific training intensities or ‘training zones‘.

-Maximum heart rate can vary significantly from person to person.
-In fact, high or low Max HR is neither good nor bad.
+Max heart rate can vary significantly from person to person.
+In fact, high or low value is neither good nor bad.
 It’s just what a person is born with.

 Instead, using it as a reference to build a structured training plan focused on specific exercise intensities is what makes all the difference.

-All 5 of the training zones (from very light to a ‘full gas’ effort) are defined as a percentage of maximum heart rate.
-Which is why it’s critical to determine maximum heart rate that is accurate to achieve desired results from training.
+All 5 of the training zones (from very light to a ‘full gas’ effort) are defined as a percentage of maximum.
+Which is why it’s critical to determine maximum heart rate that is individual (and accurate) to achieve desired results from training.

 Read also: What Is Target Heart Rate Zone And How To Calculate Yours

-#1 – Estimate maximum heart rate with a maximum heart rate formula
+#1 – Using a max heart rate formula

-The easiest way to calculate maximum heart rate is to use the formula to estimate it.
+The easiest way to answer what is my max heart rate? question is to use the formula to estimate it.
 It is also the safest approach which is perfect for beginners.

-There are many studies on maximum heart rate formulas.
+There are plenty of formulas around.
 Most popular of them are:

-Unfortunately, neither of above-mentioned formulas are gender-adjusted.
-Generally women tend to have a 5-to-10-beat higher maximum HR than men, so that is additional something to account for.
+Unfortunately, there’s no maximum heart rate calculator that is gender-adjusted.
+Generally women tend to have a 5 to 10-beat higher maximum HR than men, so that is additional something to account for.

 If you’re new to this, it’s better to check several formulas and choose a middle ground.
 Personally, I found formula adjusted for active people to be almost spot on among people I trained with:

-Keep in mind that these formulas focus on the ‘theoretical’ maximum heart rate.
-The actual maximum heart rate that an athlete can reach will vary across different sports.
+Keep in mind that these formulas focus on the ‘theoretical’ maximum.
+The actual peak heart rate that an athlete can reach will vary across different sports.

-For example, running involves more muscles than cycling and overall maximum heart rate tends to be a little higher.
-At the same time, maximum heart rate while swimming is lower due to a cooler environment and using mostly upper body muscles which are smaller in size.
+For example, running involves more muscles than cycling and overall max heart rate tends to be a little higher.
+At the same time, cycling uses predominantly lower body muscles and peak heart rate tends to be 5-7 bpm lower.

-Therefore, it’s important to calculate Max HR for a specific sport to be able to set up training zones correctly.
+Therefore, it’s important to calculate max heart rate for a specific sport to be able to set up training zones correctly.

-Can I go over my estimated maximum heart rate?
+Can I go over my maximum HR estimate?

 The answer is yes.

-But it’s not in a sense that the heart would explode if someone goes beyond what formula would suggest is Max HR.
-No, it’s because formula generalizes people and tends to get imprecise for very fit athletes and people of older age who are very active.
+But it’s not in a sense that the heart would explode if someone goes beyond what maximum heart rate calculator would estimate.
+No, it’s because formulas generalize people and tend to get imprecise for very fit athletes and people of older age who are very active.

 In fact, trained athletes don’t really see a drop in maximum heart rate until they end their careers and reduce training volume.
-It’s not uncommon to see a 40-year-old athlete with a maximum heart rate of 195 where a formula would suggest only 180.
+It’s not uncommon to see a 40-year-old athlete hitting 195bpm where maximum heart rate calculator would suggest only 180.

-Setting a Max HR benchmark too low would force athlete to under-exert himself and not get the optimal benefit from training.
+Setting a max heart rate benchmark too low would force athlete to under-exert himself and not get the optimal benefit from training.

-In any case, if an athlete is serious about his training, estimating maximum heart rate should only be a starting point.
+In any case, if an athlete is serious about his training, max HR estimate rate should only be a starting point.
 After getting into a structured training or competing in races it should become clearer where the true maximum heart rate is.

-#2 – Calculate maximum heart rate during a laboratory test
+#2 – Max heart rate calculation during a laboratory test

-A much more formal (and accurate) way to calculate maximum heart rate would be to take a supervised laboratory test.
-Also known as VO2 max test, such analysis is a test of athlete’s physiological capabilities and, therefore, pushes athletes to the absolute maximum.
+A much more formal (and accurate) way of figuring out maximum heart rate would be to take a supervised laboratory test.
+Also known as VO2 max test, such analysis is a test of athlete’s physiological capabilities and, therefore, pushes athletes to the absolute limit.

 The protocol is quite simple – athlete runs on a treadmill (or cycles/kayaks/etc. on an ergometer) with an ever-increasing speed/power until complete exhaustion.
 Throughout the test a lot of data is gathered about athlete’s current fitness (including oxygen intake, speed of lactate build-up and lots of other ‘fun’ data).

-Ultimately, the test determines not only the Max HR, but also aerobic, anaerobic and lactate thresholds.
+Ultimately, the test is used not only to calculate max heart rate, but also determine aerobic, anaerobic and lactate thresholds.
 All this data helps to analyse how training is impacting the body and if something should be changed/adjusted.

 VO2 max tests are always supervised by exercise physiologist or cardiologist and/or other personnel, which makes it a much safer environment than a field test.

-#3 – Calculate maximum heart rate with a field test
+#3 – Calculate max heart rate with a field test

 It’s not a coincidence that this comes as number 3.
 Field tests should only be attempted by athletes with a solid aerobic foundation who know what they are doing.
-Inexperienced athletes are better off estimating their Max HR and structuring the training process first, before pushing the body to the limit.
+Inexperienced athletes are better off starting with a max HR estimate and structuring the training process first, before pushing the body to the limit.

 Some beginner athletes may not even be able to exercise 20 minutes non-stop, let alone go ‘full gas’ for that amount of time.
 This can cause a variety of injuries (including heart-related).